What is a precision medicine?

 How are we campaigning for access to these drugs?

 The Trust has been campaigning hard to ensure that people with CF can access all CFTR modulators.
-Find out more about the work we're doing to extend access to precision medicines, find out how we're campaigning in your area, join a campaign or explore our campaign timeline and latest news.
+Find out more about the work we're doing to extend access to precision medicines by looking at the latest news in access to life-saving drugs, join a campaign or explore our campaign timeline and latest news.